PapiLer/Reforestation/README.md

-## What’s brown and sounds like a bell?
-Dung!
+## Hostess: Do you have a preference of where you sit?
+## Dad: Down.